 New legislation was passed in June 2012 that dramatically increases the scope of the DPN laws and director personal liability.
 In brief, the new laws:

-Very soon after the Knockdown DPN Laws were introduced, we saw the ATO use its new powers to pursue directors for company PAYG liabilities that had accrued in 2009, 2010 and 2011.
+Very soon after the Lockdown DPN Laws were introduced, we saw the ATO use its new powers to pursue directors for company PAYG liabilities that had accrued in 2009, 2010 and 2011.
 Yes, that is retrospective personal liability and it is being enforced.

-Note that the old DPN laws still apply so you may get a DPN that gives no opportunity to have the penalty remitted, being a Knockdown DPN, or one that gives 21 days in which to act and avoid personal liability.
+Note that the old DPN laws still apply so you may get a DPN that gives no opportunity to have the penalty remitted, being a Lockdown DPN, or one that gives 21 days in which to act and avoid personal liability.

 Advice for all directors regarding tax debts